Lightning-AI/torchmetrics/docs/source/pages/overview.rst

     have the same call signature.
 If this is not the case, input that should be given to different metrics can given as keyword arguments to the collection.

+An additional advantage of using the ``MetricCollection`` object is that it will automatically try to reduce the computations needed by finding groups of metrics that share the same underlying metric state.
+If such metrics are found only one of them are actually updated and the updated state will be broadcastet to the rest of the metrics.
+In the example above, this will lead to a 2x-3x lower computational cost compared to disabling this feature.
+See the `compute_groups` argument for more info.

 .. autoclass:: torchmetrics.MetricCollection
     :noindex: